 With the growing need for giving personal attention to shoppers,

-prediction of customer reaction, formulating pricing strategies,
+facilitates the prediction of customer reaction, formulating

-offering shopper-specific discounts and providing personalized
+pricing strategies, offering shopper-specific discounts and

-recommendations to shoppers.
+providing personalized recommendations to shoppers.

 Growth of Retail in Emerging Markets: